 And every year, Eric sits in the barber’s chair to help fund better, safer treatments for kids like his son.

-Eric is halfway to his goal of $25k for kids’ cancer research!
-Support Eric in his seventh shave and give on his head today >
+Eric is almost halfway to his goal of $5k for kids’ cancer research!
+Support Eric in his eighth shave and give on his head today >

 “It’s a constant reminder to me that I can be the voice for my son,” Eric said.
 “I can stand up and show my bald head and say, ‘Hey, listen.’”